 A lot of the time, people will overlook the odd headache by taking painkillers and hoping it will go away.
-But headaches are often a warning sign that your body is lacking something, and often taking too many painkillers can cause more serious, long-term problems and won’t allow you to get to the bottom of what’s really causing them.
-Normally, headaches point to things such as vitamin or nutrient deficiencies or just to the fact that you need some water and a breather.
+But headaches are often a warning sign that your body is lacking something.
+Often, taking too many painkillers can cause more serious, long-term problems and won’t allow you to get to the bottom of what’s really causing them.

-There are so many reasons why we get headaches, such as stress, fatigue, allergies, eyestrain just to name a few, and it essentially means your body is telling you that something needs to change.
-So, instead of just masking the pain, it’s better to fight your headache head on and treat it in a more natural way.
+There are so many reasons why we get headaches, such as stress, dehydration, fatigue, allergies, eyestrain - just to name a few - and it essentially means your body is telling you that something needs to change.
+So, instead of just masking the pain, it’s better to fight your headache head-on, and treat it in a more natural way...

 First, what type of headache is it?

 This is the most common type of headache among adults and teenagers.
-They’re often referred to as stress headaches causing mild to moderate chronic pain, which comes and goes over time.
+They’re often referred to as stress headaches, causing mild to moderate chronic pain, which comes and goes over time in waves.